Odyssey346/pol/content/index.md

 ## Where I host my instances n stuff
 This is a VPS hosted on my friend's dedi in OVH Poland.
 It is running on Debian 11 Bullseye, 4096MB of RAM, 2 CPU cores and 1Gb networking.
-Plenty for what we host
+Plenty for what I host

 I provide these instances for not just personal use & learning system administration, but for the general public to protect anyone's privacy if they don't want it invaded by proprietary services.